 Here’s how to enable HDR:

-- Go to your Settings and select Camera.
+- Go to the Settings app and select Camera.

 - Scroll down and you will see a section for HDR.

 Have you ever wanted to create a video of a sunrise or sunset?
 Like, the whole thing — from darkness to daylight or dusk to dark?
-This is where Time-Lapse mode can come in handy, and it’s one of the more fun iPhone camera effects.
+This is where iPhone Time Lapse mode can come in handy.
+And it’s one of the more fun iPhone camera effects.

 The entire process is quite simple, but you will need to keep your iPhone perfectly still, so get a tripod or place your iPhone somewhere it won’t move.